Strategies for Virtual and Decentralized Study Designs

 Berger: In late March, shortly after the outset of the health crisis, the FDA issued Guidance on Conduct of Clinical Trials of Medicinal Products during COVID-19 Public Health Emergency¹.
 This document was issued to provide guidance to sponsors in meeting their obligations to assure the safety of trial participants and maintain GCP compliance.
 The guidance document suggests that sponsors consider alternative methods for safety assessments, such as phone contacts, virtual study visits and alternate site data collection.
 In addition, the guidance contemplates best practices for remote monitoring of data as well as electronic consent and signature processes.
 GCP obligations still need to be adhered to, but the delivery, safety and monitoring of the study will need to adapted.

-Mosher: Protocol guidelines must be followed to ensure patient safety – regardless of how the study is adapted into a virtual format.
-We are still training sites on study procedures/protocols and GCP, although we are training them virtually using electronic training platforms as well as conducting virtual Site Initiation Visits (SIVs), while closely monitoring the activity and output of sites through virtual monitoring activities.
-We see this change as an opportunity to employ a true risk-based monitoring approach to review data in real-time and look for data trends around protocol deviations, adverse events, missing data, quality of data, all of which could impact the results of a study.
+Jean-Mary: General regulatory and protocol guidelines must be followed to ensure patient safety – regardless of how the study is adapted into the current landscape.
+We are still diligently training sites on study procedures/protocols and GCP, though we’re now training them more virtually utilizing electronic training platforms and local resources to effectively conduct virtual Site Initiation Visits (SIVs).
+In addition, we continue to closely monitor the activity and output of sites in adherence with GCP principles, again conducted virtually and utilizing fit-for-purpose technology.
+We have seen this change as an opportunity to employ a true risk-based monitoring approach, allowing for a more focused real-time data review and better assessment of data trends around protocol deviations, adverse events, missing data, quality of data.
+All of these could have profound impact on the results of a given study.

 What technologies do you use to ensure that you are conducting virtual monitoring in a compliant way?